TestmanX/dathaton/README.md

-# dathaton
+# datathon
-Dathaton project for ds4a
+Datathon project for ds4a